meteoswiss-mdr/pyrad/README.md

 J.J.
 Helmus, S.M.
 Collis, (2016).
 The Python ARM Radar Toolkit (Py-ART), a Library for Working with Weather Radar Data in the Python Programming Language.
 Journal of Open Research Software.
 4(1), p.e25.
 DOI: http://doi.org/10.5334/jors.119

-J. Figueras i Ventura, A. Leuenberger, Z. Künsch, J. Grazioli, U. Germann, Pyrad: a Real-Time Weather Radar Data Processing Framework Based on Py-ART, 38th AMS Conference on Radar Meteorology, Chicago, IL, USA, 28 Aug-1 Sept.
-2017
+J. Figueras i Ventura, M. Lainer, Z. Schauwecker, J. Grazioli, U. Germann, (2020).
+Pyrad: A Real-Time Weather Radar Data Processing Framework Based on Py-ART.
+Journal of Open Research Software, 8(1), p.28.
+DOI: http://doi.org/10.5334/jors.330

 # Disclaimer
 The software is still in a development stage.
 Please let us know if you would like to test it.